 Noble M600 (225 mph)

 Not only was Noble M600 one of the fastest supercars in the world (and still is), but it’s also one of the most forgotten and obscured supercars of its era.
-With a single push of a button, Noble M600 transforms itself from 450-hp beast into 650-hp monstrosity capable of hitting 225 mph and accelerating from 0 to 60 in 3 seconds flat.
+With a single push of a button, the Noble M600 transforms itself from a 450-hp beast into a 650-hp machine capable of hitting 225 mph and accelerating from 0 to 60 in 3 seconds flat.
 That’s a courtesy of Yamaha-sourced 4.4L twin-turbo V8 mill initially built for Volvo between 2005 and 2010 while they were still owned by Ford.
 Lucky for us, British company decided to salvage this venerable engine after Volvo abandoned the project.
 The results of which you’ve already been acquainted with.

 Zenvo ST1 (233 mph)